-- b.
-The likelihood of further failures to comply with the Code by the Councillor. - 11.
-The Commissioner may consider the option of partial suspension to be appropriate in circumstances where suspending the Councillor from participating in making certain decisions or from having particular responsibilities (such as being the holder of a particular office or a member of a particular committee or subcommittee) provides an adequate safeguard against a future failure to comply, while allowing the Councillor to contribute to the other work of the council. - 12.
-Partial suspension may also be seen as an effective sanction in respect of a Councillor exercising a 'Position of Responsibility' as defined by section 6(1) of the 2014 Act4.
-Partial suspension in such circumstances could safeguard public confidence in the council and enable it to function effectively without depriving the constituents of representation by the Councillor in relation to certain matters or areas of activity. - 13.
-The Commissioner may take into account that a Councillor who is partially suspended may be denied payment of allowances in respect of the responsibilities or duties from which the Councillor is suspended during the period of suspension under the terms of the particular Council's Scheme for the Payment of Allowances to Councillors and Committee Members.
+- safeguard against a future failure to comply, whilst leaving the Respondent able to make an effective contribution to the other work of the council. - 13.
+Partial suspension may also be seen as an effective sanction in respect of a Respondent exercising a 'Position of Responsibility' as defined by section 6(1) of the 2014 Act.
+Partial suspension in such circumstances could safeguard public confidence in the council and enable it to function effectively without depriving the constituents of representation by the Respondent in relation to certain matters or areas of activity. - 14.
+The Commissioner may take into account that a Respondent who is partially suspended may be denied payment of allowances in respect of the responsibilities or duties from which the member is suspended during the period of suspension under the terms of his or her Council's Scheme for the Payment of Allowances to Councillors and Committee Members.